 My grandson was over visiting this week and enjoying some fun mental exercise playing on Jumpstart.com on my computer.
 As I sat and watched him, helping him figure out some of the moves he needed to make, I also spent time catching up on email, including a favorite newsletter from DealMac.com.

 This occasion was no exception.
-I discovered these freebies (though they may be charging by the time you read this – that's why you AND I need the daily DealMac 🙂 ):
+I discovered these cool freebies (though they are probably charging for them by now – or have been replaced:

 - HiCalc PRO for iPhone and iPod touch: Calculator software for my high school grandchild, not to mention the up and coming grade schoolers.